joflucki/ecdsa-attacks/README.md

 This repository demonstrates practical exploits that recover ECDSA private keys when the ephemeral nonce `k` is generated poorly (biased, partially leaked, or otherwise predictable).

-Problem set is the courtesy of Prof. Alexandre Duc, All Rights Reserved :copyright:.
+Problem set is the courtesy of Prof. Alexandre Duc, All Rights Reserved ©.
 Solutions in this repository are released under the MIT license.

 # How these attacks work (in a nutshell)